ehhdang/AMEX-Default-Prediction/README.md

 Kmeans algorithm separates data into n clusters that minimizes the distance between the data points and the cluster centroids.
 Because our problem is a binary classification, we use Kmeans to divide the data into two clusters and classify each cluster based on the majority of the votes of the k-nearest neighbors.

 The preprocessing pipeline for KMEANs consists of 1) the general preprocessing where the missing values are populated with the mean of each feature grouped by customer ID, 2) data normalization along the features, 3) dimensionality reduction with PCA that captures 95% of the variance in the data.

+#### GMM
+Our data may not be spherically clustered, so it is beneficial to also run GMM to obtain soft clusterings for our data points and derive the pdfs for the Gaussian components our data distribution resembles in the process.
+Since GMM optimizes for both the mean and covariance of each Gaussian component, and it is likely that covariance impacts the distribution of our data, we run GMM with 2 components to obtain Gaussian pdfs that represent the two classes in our problem (compliance and default).

+The preprocessing pipeline for GMM consists of 1) the general preprocessing where the missing values are populated with the mean of each feature grouped by customer ID, 2) data normalization along the features, 3) dimensionality reduction with PCA that captures 95% of the variance in the data, 4) holding out 20% of the dataset for visualization of the GMM model's performance on unseen data.

+We fit 5 GMM models to the train dataset, each of which ingests an increasingly large subspace of the feature sapce (the first 10, 30, 50, 70, and 90 PCA features, respectively).
+These features account for roughly 40%, 60%, 80%, 85%, and 95% of the variance in the original train data, respectively.
+We also train a GMM model on all of the PCA features for comparison to these first 5 models.

 ### Supervised